waku-org/nwaku/waku/v2/node/README.md

-# Waku node v2
+# Waku Node v2

-Status: pre-alpha
+This folder contains code related to running a `wakunode2` process.
+The main entrypoint is the `wakunode2` file.

-Right now a hacky PoC for running on libp2p.
+See `../../docs/api/v2/node.md` for more details on the the Nim Node API.